Jumpstart Your Novel: How To Start Writing A Book – Jericho Writers

 Session 6: Write Your Synopsis

 How to tell your story in three simple sentences and build it up into a synopsis, a stand-alone version of the story that will help you write a first draft and has the potential to be the blurb readers read on the back-cover.
-The seven elements of a synopsis and how to enjoy its creative process, clarifying your idea, allowing you to focus on the scope and shape of the story, and learn secrets about your characters, voice and potential as a novelist.
+The seven elements of a synopsis and how to enjoy its creative process.
+You’ll clarify your idea, focus on the scope and shape of the story, and learn secrets about your characters, voice and potential as a novelist.
+Join a guest author for a Q&A Zoom session.

 Session 7: Novel Openings

-We’re finally there: you have two weeks to immerse yourself in the fictional world you’re creating and write the opening of your novel.
+We’re finally there: you have two weeks to immerse yourself in the fictional world you’re creating and write or rework the opening of your novel.
 We’ll look at setting your narrator’s mood as the novel opens, finding an overarching ‘voice’ that will feel comfortable over the length of a novel, and techniques to draw readers instantly into your fictional world.
-With your tutor you’ll also think about what next, and how to keep up momentum as a novel writer.
+With your tutor you’ll also think about what next, and how to keep up momentum and self-belief as a novel writer.
+There’s a one-to-one Zoom tutorial with your tutor.

 £900.00